-- Mistake;
+• Mistake;

 - Information supplied to him;

 - An act or omission of another person; or

 - A cause beyond his control.

 The Sale of Goods Law 1994, as amended, aligns Cyprus law with international norms and perceptions of consumer protection as regards the sale of goods.
-It offers protection to consumers who are buying pre-packed goods from self-service shops that consequently prove to be defective.
-In such cases the buyer does not lose his right to reject the products since he did not have the chance to inspect them before they came to his possession.
+It offers protection to consumers buying pre-packed goods from self-service shops where those goods subsequently prove to be defective.
+In such cases the buyer does not lose his right to reject the products since he did not have the chance to inspect them before they came into his possession.